ubercareerprep2022/Uber-Career-Prep-Homework-Anil-Alper/README.md

 # Uber-Career-Prep-Homework-Anil-Alper
-This repository includes my codes for Homework 1 in Uber Career Prep Program.
+This repository includes my codes for the homeworks in Uber Career Prep Program.